nodejs/node/doc/api/os.md

 ### Error Constants

-The following error constants are exported by `os.constants.errno`:
+The following error constants are exported by `os.constants.errno`.

 #### POSIX Error Constants